DoriCzele/Angelika-s-Wedding-Cakes/README.md

 The test has passed and all criteria achieved.

 ### Bugs

--Navigation bar z-index colliding with the datepiocker icon.
+* Navigation bar z-index colliding with the datepicker icon.
+A higher z-index value has been set up for the navigation bar to ensure it is not colliding with the datepicker icon.

--Had to add a top margin to the banner as when the navbar has been changed to fixed it partially covered the hero image
+* A top margin had to be added to the banner as when the navigation bar has been changed to fixed it partially covered the hero image.

 ### Benchmarking and validation